numaproj/numaflow/docs/user-guide/sinks/user-defined-sinks.md

 You can build your own user-defined sinks in multiple languages.
 Check the SDK examples section below for detailed implementation patterns and working examples.

-## 🔁 Message–Response Contract
+## Message–Response Contract

-When developing a user-defined sink in Numaflow, your sink container communicates with the sidecar via batches of messages.
+When developing a user-defined sink in Numaflow, your sink container communicates with the sidecar via an ordered batches of messages.
 For each batch of messages received, your sink must return a list of responses that strictly adheres to the following contract:

-### 📌 Core Rules:
+### Core Rules:

 1. **Response Count:**
    - For every batch of `N` input messages received, your sink **must return exactly** `N` responses.